matrix-org/matrix-spec-proposals/proposals/2197-search_filter_in_federation_publicrooms.md

 would be quick to upgrade to support this feature once it is available.

-In addition, as the `POST` method was not previously accepted on the `/publicRooms` endpoint over federation, then it is not a difficult task to use an `M_UNRECOGNIZED` standard error response `errcode` as a signal that fallback is required.
+In addition, as the `POST` method was not previously accepted on the `/publicRooms` endpoint over federation, then it is possible to fall back to the old behaviour, if one of the following errors is encountered:

+- an `M_UNRECOGNIZED` standard error response `errcode` (this is what would be typically expected in this situation)
+- an `M_NOT_FOUND` standard error response
+- a `404 Not Found` HTTP error response
+- a `405 Method Not Allowed` HTTP error response

 ## Security considerations